yob/puma-plugin-statsd/README.md

 ## Testing the data being sent to statsd

-Start a pretend statsd server that listens for UDP packets on port 8125:
+Start a pretend statsd server that listens for UDP packets on port 8125.

-    ruby devtools/statsd-to-stdout.rb
+If you've installed the gem in your app:

+    ./bin/statsd-to-stdout

+If you are developing/testing this gem locally:

+    ./devtools/statsd-to-stdout

 Start puma: